TESOL Certificate Program

 Students considering the certificate might also want to investigate:

 - BGSU's modern Language Learning Center: a fully-equipped language learning laboratory

 - The Cross Cultural Conversation Connection program: an ESOL program outreach which pairs American and international students for cultural exchange and language practice.

 - The ESOL program: speaking, listening, reading and writing courses for those whose first language is not English.
 Although entering students must have a good command of English to begin TESOL classes, the availability of these courses means that non - native speakers of English can receive some language support themselves while studying for the TESOL certificate.

-- Family English class: another outreach of BGSU's ESOL program: a non-academic English class for families of BGSU students and employees.
+- Community English class: another outreach of BGSU's ESOL program: a non-academic English class for community members and families of BGSU students and employees.

-- demonstrate sufficient command of spoken and written English to complete the coursework by interview with the program director or ESOL director or assistant director as applicable
+In addition, applicants must demonstrate sufficient command of spoken and written English to complete the coursework.
+English proficiency is demonstrated by way of an interview with the TESOL program coordinator or ESOL director.

 Graduates of the TESOL graduate certificate program are able to:

 - Analyze the syntax, phonology, and morphology of the English language to demonstrate a clear understanding of how language works.

 - Compare and contrast English with different languages in order to understand which aspects of English will be challenging for English language learners.

 - Examine how Second Language Acquisition theories and research inform pedagogical practices.